LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Sympathy/Sympathy.md

 Most spells dealing with sympathy use the connections themselves as the spells’ subjects, and are Withstood by the links’ relative strength — deeper bonds are more difficult to affect.

-Mages with [[Space]] 2 or more can also use links to cast other spells on subjects not within sensory range, by routing their magic along the lines of sympathy using an Attainment.\
+Mages with [[Space]] 2 or more can also use links to cast other spells on subjects not within sensory range, by routing their magic along the lines of sympathy using an [[Attainments|Attainment]].\
 In these cases, the spell is Withstood by [[Space]] itself; weaker connections are more difficult to use.

 When affecting links with magic, each connection is treated as a subject for purposes of spell factors.\